Rowan Woods

-Rowan Woods (born 1959) is an Australian AACTA Award-winning film and television director, actor and screenwriter.
+Rowan Woods is an Australian AACTA Award-winning film and television director, best known for the 1998 film The Boys and the 2016 television drama series The Kettering Incident.

 Career

 Film

 Woods directed The Boys in 1998 and won an ACCTA Award for Best Direction.
 The film was also entered into the 48th Berlin International Film Festival.
-His next film, Little Fish was released in September 2005 starring Cate Blanchett.
-His latest film, Fragments was released in 2009, and received mixed, but mostly negative reviews from critics.
+His next film, Little Fish, starring Cate Blanchett, was released in September 2005.

+His 2009 film, Fragments received mixed, but mostly negative reviews from critics.

 Television

-He has directed episodes of television series including Farscape, Fireflies, Police Rescue, and Spartacus: Blood and Sand.
+Woods has directed episodes of several television series, including Farscape, Fireflies, Police Rescue, and Spartacus: Blood and Sand.

-In 2012, he directed The Straits and some episodes of Rake between 2012 and 2016.
+In 2012, he directed The Straits, and some episodes of Rake between 2012 and 2016.
 In 2016, he directed the acclaimed The Kettering Incident, and also Nowhere Boys.

 In 2013, he directed The Broken Shore, a Duncan Lawrie Dagger award-winning novel by Australian author Peter Temple.

+Other roles

+Since December 2021 and as of November 2023, Woods is president of the Australian Directors' Guild.

+Awards and nominations

+Woods has been nominated for many awards and won several, including: